bbangert/velruse/docs/providers.rst

 velruse.openid.realm
     Domain for your website, e.g. `http://yourdomain.com/`
 velruse.openid.store
-    A class from which the OpenID store will be instantiated.
+    A class or callable factory from which the OpenID store will be instantiated.
+    Tbis class or callable will be given the registry settings as the first constructor/method parameter.
+    We provide a stock sqlstore for you to use: velruse.providers.openidconsumer.get_openid_sqlstore

+Example:

+    [app:velruse]
+    use=egg:velruse
+    # velruse (§OPENID services authentication configuration)
+    velruse.store=velruse.store.sqlstore
+    velruse.store.url = postgresql+psycopg2://something:secret@localhost:5438/somebase
+    velruse.store.echo = true
+    velruse.store.echo_pool = true
+    velruse.store.pool_recycle = 10
+    velruse.openid.store = velruse.providers.openidconsumer.get_openid_sqlstore

 .. note::